 The fact that the resulting vector is orthogonal is demonstrated in this example because the two input vectors lie in the coordinate plane.
 A perpendicular vector then has to have zero for the and components.
 The two input vectors are illustrated below.

-The fact that the magnitute of the resulting vector is equal to the area of the parallelogam can be seen by calculating the area between the two vectors in the plane.
+The fact that the magnitude of the resulting vector is equal to the area of the parallelogram can be seen by calculating the area between the two vectors in the plane.